knowmetools/km-api/docs/API/know-me.rst

     :>json string groups_url: The URL of the profile's group list.
     :>json array groups: A list of the groups contained in the profile.

-    :statuscode 200: The profile's details were retreived succesfully.
+    :statuscode 200: The profile's details were retrieved succesfully.
     :statuscode 404: There is no profile with the given `id` accessible to the requesting user.

 .. http:patch:: /know-me/profiles/(int:id)/